mengxu98/ImmuCycReg-framework/README.md

 # ImmuCycReg-framework

-These code is for paper: Integration of single sample and population analysis for understanding Immune evasion mechanisms of lung cancer
+The code repository is for paper: Integration of single sample and population analysis for understanding Immune evasion mechanisms of lung cancer (In revision).

-The core code is the file: ImmuCycReg framework.R and L0Reg framework.R

-The requirement of input data:

-  The TCGA RNA-seq is necessary

-  The ATAC-seq is necessary

-  The CNV data is not required

 ## DATA links:

   Processed data from this study are available in the reproducibility GitHub repository (https://github.com/mengxu98/ImmuCycReg-framework/tree/main/data).